-Many of the chemicals in St John's wort interacts with medicines used to treat depression and other illnesses.
-It is important to let your doctor or pharmacist know if you want to try St John's wort so that he or she can check if it might interfere with other medicines you are taking.
+Many of the chemicals in St John's wort interact with medicines used to treat depression and other illnesses.
+It is important to let your doctor or pharmacist know if you want to try St John's wort so that they can check if it might interfere with other medicines you are taking.

 Online tools and courses